-If you are under 21 years of age, you may face license suspension and other penalties for driving with a blood alcohol level of 0.02.
-This is a much lower threshold than the 0.08 standard for convicting for person over 21 of driving under the influence (DUI).
+If you are under 21 years of age, you may face license suspension and other penalties for driving with a blood-alcohol level of 0.02.
+This is a much lower threshold than the 0.08 standard for convicting a person over 21 of driving under the influence (DUI).
 The suspension is automatic, which you can appeal through an administrative hearing with the Department of Motor Vehicles.

 Being able to use your driver’s license is an issue that can critically affect your day-to-day life.
 If you have received a license suspension for underage DUI in Hernando County, Sumter County, Citrus County, or the surrounding areas and wish to fight this suspension in a DMV administrative hearing for DUI, begin your defense immediately by contacting The Law Office of Ashley Aulls, P.A..